The-Dream: 2015–17: Royalty: The Prequel (EP), Love You to Death EP and Love Affair

-In the summer of 2014, The-Dream released his first free mixtape called Royalty: The Prequel (EP) to launch to the public his new work.
+In the summer of 2014, The-Dream released his first free mixtape called Royalty: The Prequel (EP).
 The mixtape consisted of seven songs total, with hit songs "Pimp C Lives" and "Outkast".
 He followed with "Fruition" and "That's My Shit" to further introduce his new style of music and his upcoming album, Crown Jewel.
-Because of complications the album was split into two EP's.
+Because of complications the album was split into two EPs.
 Crown was released May 3, 2015.
 Jewel will be released in the future after the transition to new management.
 In May 2016, The-Dream uploaded a video to Instagram, and in the description of the video he told he will continue "The Love" series, and his next project will be called "Love Affair" as he said at 2010 in the lyrics of the song "Sex Intelligent (Remix)".
 On December 9, he released "Love You to Death EP".
 On Instagram, The-Dream commented to fans that "Love Affair" will be released in March 2017.
 On February 28, The-Dream featured on a track released by Kanye West on his SoundCloud, entitled "Bed Yeezy Season 5 (ft.
 The-Dream)".

-2018-present: Sextape series
+2018–present: Sextape series

 The-Dream released an album titled Ménage à Trois: Sextape Vol. 1, 2, 3 in December 2018, and another album titled Sextape 4 in April 2020.

 Production and songwriting

-In addition to his work with Nivea and Rihanna, Nash has written and produced songs for many other notable R&B, hip hop, and pop artists, including J. Holiday, Usher, Yung Joc, Jesse McCartney, Mariah Carey, Karina Pasian, Ciara, Brandy, Diddy, Mary J. Blige, B2K, Beyoncé and Tulisa Contostavlos.
+In addition to his work with Nivea and Rihanna, Nash has written and produced songs for many other R&B, hip hop, and pop artists, including J. Holiday, Usher, Yung Joc, Jesse McCartney, Mariah Carey, Karina Pasian, Ciara, Brandy, Diddy, Mary J. Blige, B2K, Beyoncé, Kylie Minogue, Janet Jackson, and Tulisa.
 In 2009, The-Dream and Tricky Stewart co-wrote and produced the album How to Be a Lady: Volume 1 by the R&B girl group Electrik Red.

-The-Dream has also been a featured artist on singles by artists such as Plies, LL Cool J, Dear Jayne, Gym Class Heroes, Sterling Simms, Rick Ross, Fabolous, Jamie Foxx, and Snoop Dogg.
+The-Dream has been a featured artist on singles by artists such as Plies, LL Cool J, Dear Jayne, Gym Class Heroes, Sterling Simms, Rick Ross, Fabolous, Jamie Foxx, and Snoop Dogg.

 In early 2009, The-Dream began working with Christina Milian on her fourth studio album Elope, which led to her signing a joint-deal with Radio Killa Records.
 The-Dream said that when he was building his label, he went looking for Milian because he believed she was a talented singer.
 The singer confirmed that her second single would be a duet with The-Dream called "Supersonic".
 Elope was never released and the material she recorded with The-Dream was scrapped after her marriage to Nash ended.

 In 2010, The-Dream was criticized for his cover of Aaliyah's song "One in a Million".
 Upon the release of the song, fans of Aaliyah voiced distaste for The-Dream's rendition on radio shows and blog sites.